3d Cavalry Regiment conducts Change of Command Ceremony

-A U.S. Army Trooper assigned to the 1st Cavalry Division Horse Cavalry Detachment, rides on a horse to present a bouquet of red roses the spouse of the outgoing commander of the 3d Cavalry Regiment, during a change of command ceremony, on Fort Cavazos, Texas, June 5, 2025.
-Red roses signify the bonds of loyalty and affection between the command and the commander's spouse.
+U.S. Army Troopers assigned to the 1st Cavalry Division Horse Cavalry Detachment, conduct a cavalry charge during a change of command ceremony on Fort Cavazos, Texas, June 5, 2025.
+A cavalry charge symbolizes the roots of the First Team, keeping the traditions of the cavalry alive.
 (U.S. Army Photo by Spc.
 David Dumas)

 |Date Taken: